TheLab-ms/website-makers/pages/legal/Bylaws.md

 ### 4.2 Annual Meetings

-The annual meeting shall occur once a year at a time and date set by the board of the directors or by a Vote of the Membership, as defined in these bylaws.
+The annual meeting shall occur once a year on the first Tuesday of June or within ten days of that date at a time and date set by the board of the directors or by a Vote of the Membership, as defined in these bylaws.
 The meeting shall be held at the registered address or at a location determined by the board of directors.
 The following issues shall be addressed at the annual meeting: